 It’s a cheap cleanser that provides an inhospitable environment for bacteria and viruses to thrive.
 Simply make up a saline solution and wipe away.

-I hope that you now have no doubts about the ability of vinegar to kill germs, bacteria or viruses.
+I hope that you now have no doubts about vinegar’s ability to kill germs, bacteria, or viruses.

 On a final note;